rmistry75/BlackLineAPIJam/Basic/Lab 3 API Publishing - API Products and Developer Portals/README.md

 ![image alt text](./media/image_9.png)

 * Select the OpenAPI Specification to use as a source.
-(NOTE: technically, you should update the "path:" variables in your OpenAPI Spec that you created in Lab 1 to include the API key that you added to your proxy.
-However, for the purposes of this lab, it is also OK to use your existing OpenAPI Spec as is.)
 The current version (snapshot) of the selected OpenAPI Specification will be used to generate the documentation for this API product in the portal.

 ![image alt text](./media/image_8.png)